Beit HaShalom: Financier

 The man behind the scenes who had financed the purchase of the house was revealed as a Jewish man from Brooklyn, Morris Abraham.
 He was reportedly a descendant of the earlier Hebron Jewish community.
 He said that his family survived the 1929 Hebron massacre.

 The settlement under international law

 The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.

-According to Richard Falk, the Beit HaShalom settlement is considered illegal under international law and violate article 49 of the Fourth Geneva Convention.
+According to Richard Falk, the Beit HaShalom settlement is considered illegal under international law and violates article 49 of the Fourth Geneva Convention.

 The settlement under Palestinian law

 For purchasing land or property in Palestine, people who do not hold an I.D. from the West Bank or Gaza must have a Buyer's Permit Approval from the Palestinian Authority.
-A Palestinian Authority court ruled in 2010 that selling, or attempting to sell, land to a foreign country is a criminal offense which could result in the death penalty.
-Land sales to Israelis are considered treason by the Palestinians.
-However death penalties were considered in 2010 unlikely to be implemented.
+A Palestinian Authority court ruled in 2010 that selling, or attempting to sell, land to Jews is punishable by death.
+Land sales to Jews are considered treason by the Palestinians.
+The PA court cited a 1979 Palestinian "military law" that banned land sales to Jews and a law dating back to 1953 banning trade with Israelis.
+However, death penalties were considered in 2010 unlikely to be officially carried out.